mthomason12/StormwindUnionDiscordBot/readme.md

 The Bot's Client ID is it's Application ID, found under "General Information" on its application page The Token is obtained from the "Bot" section on its application page

+The bot also needs a couple of privileged gateway intents (configured under "Bot")
+- Presence Intent
+- Server Members Intent

 ### Config Files

 Use the .example files in /config to create a channels.json and token.json in that directory.